Wendy Chisholm

-I am an author, activist and developer.
-I co-wrote “Universal Design for Web Applications” with Matt May (O’Reilly, 2008).
-Before that, I co-edited Web Content Accessibility Guidelines 1.0 and 2.0–the basis of most web accessibility policies.
-I recently appeared dressed as Wonder Woman in a web comic with the other HTML5 Super Friends and as myself in interviews on Minnesota Public Radio, Puget Sound Public Radio, and at Ignite Seattle.
-For one week in November 2009, I was the Seattle PI’s Geek of the Week.
+I am an author and strategist who has pushed to make the world more equitable since 1995.
+I co-wrote “Universal Design for Web Applications” with Matt May (O’Reilly, 2008) and edited Web Content Accessibility Guidelines 1.0 and 2.0.
+I have appeared as Wonder Woman in a web comic with the other HTML5 Super Friends and as myself at Ignite Seattle.
+In 2014, I gave a short keynote at OSCON, “Introvert?
+Extrovert?
+Klingon?
+We’ve got you covered.”

 1. Hi Wendy,